Nord Stream 2: Germany and US strike deal | DW | 21.07.2021

 "The visit will affirm the United States' unwavering support for Ukraine's sovereignty and territorial integrity in the face of Russia's ongoing aggression in the Donbas and Crimea, our close cooperation on energy security, and our backing for President Zelenskyy's efforts to tackle corruption and implement a reform agenda based on our shared democratic values,'' the White House said in a statement.

+Deputy spokesperson for the German government, Ulrike Demmer, said Merkel spoke about the implementation of the Minsk agreements for the peaceful resolution of the conflict in eastern Ukraine.

+"Energy issues such as gas transit through Ukraine and the Nord Stream 2 pipeline were also topics of the conversation," she said.

-In a statement released on Wednesday, the Russian government said it has never used energyas a political weapon.
+In a statement released on Wednesday, the Russian government rejected pipeline's negative associations, saying that it had never used energy a political weapon.

 jf, jcg/msh (AP, Reuters)